justirma/nodejs_reg_login/README.md

 - Handled logout
 - Handled authentication via `auth.js` so that a logged out user cannot view dashboard
 - Learned a bit more about using partials

+### How will I use this in the future?

+Will most likely use this a boilerplate to start on other web apps I create.
+Once I get more comfortable I'll explore other tools to make auth and login more seamless.